Skip to main content

 The modern knowledge worker’s primary asset is their executive function, a suite of higher-order cognitive processes governed by the prefrontal cortex.
 These processes, including attentional control, working memory, and cognitive flexibility, are exquisitely sensitive to the body’s underlying biochemical milieu.

 Therefore, a sophisticated application of wellness accommodations must extend beyond physical adjustments to address the physiological drivers of cognitive performance.
-This requires an academic exploration of how conditions like and hormonal dysregulation directly impair the neurological substrates of executive function, making a compelling case for accommodations that support brain health.
+This requires an academic exploration of how conditions like insulin resistance and hormonal dysregulation directly impair the neurological substrates of executive function, making a compelling case for accommodations that support brain health.

 Insulin resistance, for example, is far more than a peripheral metabolic issue; it is a potent catalyst for neuroinflammation and cerebral glucose hypometabolism.
 When neurons become resistant to insulin, their ability to uptake glucose, their primary fuel source, is compromised.